kbanach/tests-dictionary/README.md

 Short answer: before writing production code.

-Long answer: It depends on level of experience.
+Long answer: It depends on the level of experience.
-**Beginner** should be instructed to write any kind of tests cases in exsiting framework and every line he creates should be revieved by someone who have knowledge about general good practices, used frameworks and implemented custom solutions per project. **Intermediate** should write as much as possible BDD/TDD (depends on which is used by team) for unit tests and acceptance tests. **Experienced developer** should care about tests code review, maintain the testing framework, spread good practices and share as much knowledge about tests as he phisically can (e.g. by pair-programming).
+**Beginner** should be instructed to write any kind of tests cases in the existing framework and every line he creates should be reviewed by someone who has knowledge about general good practices, used frameworks and implemented custom solutions per project. **Intermediate** should write as much as possible BDD/TDD (depends on which is used by the team) for unit tests and E2E tests. **Experienced developer** should care about tests code review, maintain the testing framework, spread good practices and share as much knowledge about tests as he physically can (e.g. by pair-programming).

 ### How I can save time by spending time on writing tests?